Gamesright

 • Legal obligation (Art.
 6 para.
 1 sentence 1 lit. c.
 GDPR) – Processing is necessary to fulfill a legal obligation to which the controller is subject.

 • Legitimate interests (Art.
 6 para.
 1 sentence 1 lit. f.
-GDPR) – Processing is necessary to protect the legitimate interests of the controller or of a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data.
+GDPR) – Processing is necessary to protect the legitimate interests of the controller or of a third party, unless such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data.

-Safety measures
+Security measures

-In accordance with the legal requirements, taking into account the state of the art, the implementation costs and the nature, scope, circumstances and purposes of the processing as well as the different probabilities of occurrence and the extent of the threat to the rights and freedoms of natural persons, we take appropriate technical and organizational measures to ensure a level of protection appropriate to the risk.
+In accordance with the legal requirements, taking into account the state of the art, the implementation costs and the nature, scope, circumstances and purposes of the processing as well as the different probabilities of occurrence and the extent of the threat to the rights and freedoms of natural persons, we take appropriate technical and organisational measures to ensure a level of protection appropriate to the risk.

 Transmission of personal data